Arthur-Sebastian/quikweb/README.md

 npm install arthur-sebastian/quikweb#devel
 ```

+> 📙 **OPTIONAL EXAMPLES:**<br>
-> **OPTIONAL EXAMPLES:** To get started with your project quicker, you can also install `quikweb-new-project` package to help set up an example project that is ready to edit:
+To get started with your project quicker, you can also install `quikweb-new-project` package to help
+set up an example project that is ready to edit:

 ```console
 npm install arthur-sebastian/quikweb-new-project